Frequently Asked Questions

 You are able to activate your card by calling 866.392.9952.

-When your card is misplaced or lost, we encourage you to contact your advisor or the Johnson Financial Group Customer Service Center using our toll free number 888.769.3796.
+When your card is misplaced or lost, we encourage you to contact your advisor or the Johnson Financial Group Customer Service Center at 888.769.3796.
 Your advisor will work with you to review your account history, close the card, and order you a new or replacement card.

-Every time you use your card at a chip‐enabled terminal, the embedded chip generates a one‐time transaction code.
-The code is virtually impossible to counterfeit and helps reduce fraud for in‐person purchases.
+Every time you use your card at a contactless or chip‐enabled terminal, your information is protected by creating a unique one‐time transaction code.
+The code is virtually impossible to counterfeit and helps reduce fraud on in‐person purchases.

-You will receive a chip card automatically when your current card expires.
+You will receive a contactless card automatically when your current card expires.

 Once you activate your new card, please destroy your existing card for security reasons.